MushfiqPlabon/currentResume/README.md

-# Mushfiqur Rahman Plaban - Resume/Portfolio
+# Mushfiqur Rahman Plaban - Resume

-This repository contains the personal resume and portfolio of Mushfiqur Rahman Plaban, showcasing my academic background, professional experience, technical skills, and projects.
+This repository contains my resume, showcasing my academic background, professional experience, technical skills, and projects.
 Designed to be concise and ATS-friendly, this resume highlights an interdisciplinary approach to career development, blending business acumen with foundational web development skills.

 ## Live Preview